kirtanp8/NEWS-API-PROJECT2/README.md

 # Description

-First pair programming project with GA.
+First pair programming project with Monia.

 Designed a news website aggregator where you can see the latest news, using JavaScript, ReactJS and CSS.
 Timeframe: 48 hours.

-# Deployment
+# Overview

 The website can be viewed here, however, we have found out that the **api only works locally**: https://montannews2021.netlify.app/